Can You Reuse a Pregnancy Test? Know the Facts

 Is There Any Pregnancy Test Kit That Can Be Reused?

-It might provide you with some sort of comfort thinking of a pregnancy test that can be reused because all of us would like to be reassured when it comes to life-changing events like that.
+It might provide you with some sort of comfort, thinking of a pregnancy test that can be reused, because all of us would like to be reassured when it comes to life-changing events like that.
 Unfortunately, no test kit can be reused.
-The test kits use HCG strips which can only be used once.
-The HCG strip can react even if it comes in contact with moisture in the air and that is also considered as a used test that cannot be used by any woman.
+The test kits use HCG strips, which can only be used once.
+The HCG strip can react even if it comes in contact with moisture in the air, and that is also considered a used test that cannot be used by any woman.
 The only way to reuse the stick is by going to the nearest pharmacist and buying a new test kit.

 Can a ‘Digital Pregnancy Test Kit’ Be Reused?

-A digital pregnancy test kit can help find pregnancy from even before you miss your period and after.
+A digital pregnancy test kit can help find pregnancy even before you miss your period and after.
 It detects pregnancy hormones and alerts you.
-Some women think these kits can be reused and try to pee on them twice to confirm their results.
+Some women think the reuse of a pregnancy test kit is possible and try to pee on them twice to confirm their results.
 Unfortunately, this action has no scientific backing and cannot be done.
-A digital test kit does not give lines as indicators of pregnancy but rather, shows a digital sign that you have to read.
+A digital test kit does not give lines as indicators of pregnancy, but rather, shows a digital sign that you have to read.
 Additionally, both test kits use HCG and cannot be reused.

 Factors That Affect the Accuracy of Pregnancy Test

 Several factors, in addition to reuse, can impact a pregnancy test’s accuracy.
-They comprise:
+They comprise (3):

-• If you take a pregnancy test too soon, a test may take a few more days to identify hCG, typically produced six days after fertilisation.
+- If you take a pregnancy test too soon, the test may take a few more days to identify hCG, which is typically produced six days after fertilisation.
 You could receive a false negative result in such a case.
 The recommended course of action is to wait a few days before trying again if you suspect pregnancy.

 FAQs